Ilie Cătărău: 1920s escapades

 Rosetti viewed Cătărău as a "Bolshevist adventurer" and a byproduct "of the awful slaughter" that was World War I. As Cătărău's former sponsor, Nicolae Iorga was perplexed by echoes of his participation in "the Bolshevik resistance".
 In his 1930s autobiography, he briefly mentions Cătărău as "my bizarre former student and 'political supporter', a combatant in the Fălticeni elections".
 Other supporters of Greater Romania were also in the process of reconsidering Cătărău's activity, glorifying his early attack on Hungarian nationalism.
 Writing in April 1920, the Romanian physician and nationalist militant Vasile Bianu placed Cătărău in "the vanguard of the holy war to reunite the [Romanian] nation", calling him "a guiding light" of patriotic feeling.
-Claims that Cătărău was a communist were being dismissed in the Soviet Union and its Moldavian ASSR.
+In its Socialismul newspaper, the Romanian Communist Party rejoiced that the Bolsheviks had opened up the archives, since these had exposed the role of Romanian cabinets in fomenting war.
+In that context, the Romanian communists labeled Cătărău an "adventurer", whose only real function was that of a nationalist pawn.
+Claims that Cătărău was a communist were also being dismissed in the Soviet Union and its Moldavian ASSR.
+In early 1924, Christian Rakovsky, the Soviet plenipontiary in London, was building the Soviet case against recognizing Greater Romania.
+As part of this effort, he described Cătărău as one of "agitators" that Romania had sent into Bessarabia seven years prior.
 When, in 1935, Naum Nartsov produced a Soviet account of wartime events, he described Cătărău as an "international spy", and identified him as an inspiration behind the Moldavian Democratic Republic, itself condemned as a "bourgeois nationalist" entity.